rdkcentral/yaml_runner/README.md

 ## Usage

 ### CLI Usage
 Once pip installed the `yaml_runner` command will be available.
-This command will required a config to specific following the `-c` option.<br>
+This command will require a config to specific following the `-c` option.<br>
 See the [Quick Start Section](#quick-start) below for more information.

 ### Library Usage